Random field reconstruction of inhomogeneous turbulence. Part II: Numerical approximation and simulation: Simulation results and discussion of the model

 The illustration of the behavior of the three-dimensional model in the considered scenarios is complemented in Figure~\ref{fig:paths_sxzu}, where approximate sample paths of the velocity components $u'_1$, $u'_2$, $u'_3$ along the $x_1$-axis are presented for each scenario.
 The underlying settings for the model parameters are the same as before, except that the value of the numerical parameter related to the number of quadrature points is taken as $N= 4\,000$.
 The discussed distinctive features of the different scenarios can be observed here too -- be it the growing spatial scale of the fluctuations in the case of increasing $\sx$, the changing structural composition of the fluctuations in the case of varying $\sz$, or the direct influence of $\su$ on the magnitude of the fluctuations.

 As all simulation results discussed up to this point concern snapshots of the fluctuation field at a fixed point in time, the temporal scaling factor $\st=k/\eps$ has not played a relevant role yet.
 The simulation presented in Figure~\ref{fig:paths_st} therefore focuses on the temporal evolution of the fluctuations, showing approximate sample paths of the velocity components as in Figure~\ref{fig:paths_sxzu} but \wrt time instead of space.
-Here we suppose that the temporal scaling factor varies over time and grows from $t=0$ to $t=1$ by a factor of four, whereas all other scaling factors are constant with value one.
-The underlying flow fields are chosen as $k(\x,t)=1$, $\eps(\x,t)=2^{\;\!-\!\cos(\pi+\pi t)}$, and $\nu(\x,t)=2^{\;\!\cos(\pi+\pi t)}$, so that the temporal scaling factor is given by $\st(\x,t)= 2^{\;\!\cos(\pi+\pi t)}$.
+Here we suppose that the temporal scaling factor varies over time and grows from $t=0$ to $t=1$ by a factor of four, whereas $\su$ and $\sz$ are constant with value one.
+The underlying flow fields are chosen as $k(\x,t)=1$, $\eps(\x,t)=2^{\;\!-\!\cos(\pi+\pi t)}$, and $\nu(\x,t)=2^{\;\!\cos(\pi+\pi t)}$, so that the temporal scaling factor is given by $\st(\x,t)= 2^{\;\!\cos(\pi+\pi t)}$ and coincides with the spatial scaling factor $\sx$.
 The mean velocity field $\overline \u$ is assumed to be identically zero, and we further set $\delta=0.08$, $z=0.005$, $N=4\,000$ as before.
 It is clearly noticeable that the increase of $\st$ induces a respective decrease of the frequency of fluctuations in the sample path plot.
 In combination with the previous simulation results, this illustrates how the inhomogeneous random field model manages to incorporate the flow data provided by the underlying fields $k$, $\eps$, and $\nu$ into the spatio-temporal structure of the generated fluctuations.